derion-io/core/docs/TECHSPEC.md

 #### 2.2.1.
 Token

-An ShadowFactory and ERC1155-Maturity is used by all Derivable pools for their derivative tokens, but also open to any EOA or contract by rule: any EOA or contract of `<address>`, can mint and burn all its ids that end with `<address>`.
+An ShadowFactory and ERC1155-Maturity is used by all Derivable pools for their derivative tokens, but also open to any EOA or contract by the following rule: any EOA or contract of `<address>`, can mint and burn all its ids that end with `<address>`.

 #### 2.2.2.
 PoolFactory